-Our community currently consists of four adults and two children, some chickens, and thousands of honeybees!
+Our community currently consists of five adults and two children, some chickens, and thousands of honeybees!
 You'll find some information about us below, but we welcome anyone to stop by the Farm at any time to really get to know us.

 Jordan Schiele was born October 6th 1985 in Sacramento, California.
 Jordan was raised in a devout Catholic family and was the oldest of three children.
 At an all boy Jesuit High School the seeds of prayer, community, service and simplicity were planted even though they were not fully recognized at the time.
 During what would have been his college years, Jordan created a window cleaning business named Brighter Day Windows, coached freshman football and worked other various jobs such as Fed-Ex, EPA, and Market Square Grill.
 Looking for an alternative way of living Jordan joined Americorps NCCC (National Civilian Community Corps) where he spent 10 months volunteering around the country in Virginia, Mississippi, Maryland and Vermont.
 It was in this program that Jordan re-discovered his love for simplicity and service.
 He also realized a unknown passion for home-repair.
 It was also in this program that he met his wife Jessie.
 After the program ended in November of 2008, Jordan and Jessie spent their time hitch-hiking around the country to visit family and finally ended up in Hattiesburg, Mississippi where they spent 5 months living with a wonderful couple Ray and Annie, worshiping with Ebeneezer Baptist Church and working on rebuilding a damaged house from Hurricane Katrina for Mary.
 When the work was finished, in an effort to learn more about his Catholic faith tradition and to explore communal living, Jordan and Jessie stumbled upon Nazareth Farm and made West Virginia their home from August of 2009 until April of 2012.
 When asked to help in the creation of Jerusalem Farm, Jordan was humbled and extremely excited for the joys, challenges and transformation that this new community would bring.